Large Language Models Develop Novel Social Biases Through Adaptive Exploration

-When LLM decision-makers are put in similar situations, do they also develop novel biases from insufficient exploration?
-We test this by replicating the iterative hiring experiment on LLMs (Figure \ref{fig:core_figure}), prompting them to complete it using multi-turn dialogue (Section~\ref{sec:method}).
-Our results demonstrate that not only do LLMs develop new biases, but LLMs also assign different jobs to demographic groups with even more stratification than human participants.
+When LLM agents are put in similar situations, do they also develop novel biases from insufficient exploration?
+We test this by replicating the iterative hiring experiment on LLMs (Figure \ref{fig:core_figure}), prompting them to complete it in multi-turn dialogue (Section~\ref{sec:method}).
+Our results demonstrate not only that LLMs develop new biases, but they also assign different jobs to demographic groups with even more stratification than human participants.
 Furthermore, newer and larger models show increased stratification effects, suggesting a dangerous trend that models with higher reasoning capabilities lead to more unequal outcomes (Section~\ref{sec:exp1}).
-In follow-up experiments, we investigate a series of bias mitigation interventions focused on increasing exploration (Section~\ref{sec:exp2}).
-Compared to other strategies, explicitly incorporating diversity in the prompted objective is most effective for reducing stratification behaviors in LLMs.
-This result illustrates the importance of defining multifaceted goals that incorporate societal values when instructing modern AI systems, allowing us to leverage these powerful instruction-followers toward socially desirable outcomes.
+To further understand emergent biases in LLMs, we vary levels of ecological validity in decision contexts, and test a series of bias mitigation interventions focused on increasing exploration (Section~\ref{sec:exp2}).
+Compared to other strategies---many of which have little effect---explicitly incorporating diversity in the prompted objective is most effective for reducing stratification behaviors in LLMs.
+This result illustrates the importance of defining multifaceted goals that incorporate societal values when instructing modern AI systems, allowing us to leverage these powerful instruction-followers whilst preserving socially desirable outcomes.